 In my last blog post I shared about some of the lessons I was learning about the call to oneness with my wife.
 One of the major ways grace has been coming to us in this season in our marriage is by increasing our oneness and intimacy with Christ, and that, through the use of a variety of devotionals.
 (Devotionals are books or daily emails that were written for the express purpose of helping us go deeper in our walk with God).
 That’s what I want to share about in this post.

-As the Holy Spirit has been unraveling some of the subtle sin patterns that have enabled me to be so busy in the kingdom, and yet lose my passion for the King, I have discovered anew the great value of devotionals in stimulating my passionate pursuit of the King of kings and Lover of all lovers.
+As the Holy Spirit has been unraveling some of the subtle sin patterns that have enabled me to be so busy in the kingdom, and yet lose my passion for the King (and my passion for personal godliness and holiness), I have discovered anew the great value of devotionals in stimulating my passionate pursuit of the King of kings and Lover of all lovers.
 Continue reading A Rediscovery of Devotionals!